coffincw/UMass-STEM-Discord-Bot/README.md

     - Displays the available *Role* and *General* commands
 - memehelp
     - Displays the available *Meme* and *Image Filter* commands

+## Stocks
+- stocks [ticker]
+    - Displays a screenshot of the specified ticker's information from yahoo finance

 ### Memes
 - mdraw [image/image link/text]